marfarma/user-role-editor/readme.txt

 if you wish to help me with this plugin translation I very appreciate it.
 Please send your language .po and .mo files to vladimir[at-sign]shinephp.com email.
 Do not forget include you site link in order I can show it with greetings for the translation help at shinephp.com, plugin settings page and in this readme.txt file.

 == Special Thanks to ==
+* [Whiler](http://blogs.wittwer.fr/whiler/) for the help with French translation, ideas, source code contributions.
 * [Peter](http://www.red-socks-reinbek.de) - for the help with German translation.
 * Dario - for the help with the Spanish translation.

 You are welcome!
 Help me with plugin translation, share with me new ideas about it further development and link to your site will appear here.

 == Changelog ==
+= 1.2 = 28.03.2010
+* User Role Editor plugin menu item is moved to the Users menu
+* Roles in the dropdown list are translated
+* French translation is added

 = 1.1 = 24.03.2010
 * Critical bug is fixed.
 If you click 'Reset' button before any changes to the role data saved (that is click Update button) at least one time, you met with all roles data lost problem.
 Backup data created automatically before the 1st role data update.
 If no update - no backup.
 Special checking for that was added.
 * German translation is added.